China's irritated trade partners push back on coronavirus food tests

 “If you have trade partners you have to treat them fairly and give them a chance to be complicit,” she said.

-Reporting by Dominique Patton in Beijing and Emma Farge in Geneva; Editing by Robert Birsel
+Reporting by Dominique Patton in Beijing and Emma Farge in Geneva.
+Additional reporting by Tom Polansek in Chicago; Editing by Robert Birsel and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.